Ask Me: Hiking Yosemite’s Half Dome

 Good luck.
 Let me know if you have other questions.
 And keep taking that little boy out hiking!
 He’ll want to climb Half Dome with you someday.

-In Ask Me, I share and respond to a reader question.
+In Ask Me, I share my response to a reader question.
 Got a question about hiking, backpacking, gear, or any topic or trip I write about at The Big Outside?
 Send it to me at email@example.com, message me at http://ift.tt/1jKgtqo, or tweet it to @MichaelALanza.
-I will answer the ones I can in a post, using only your first name and city, with your permission.
-I now receive more questions than I can answer, so I ask that readers sending me a question be willing to make a $25 donation to this website through my Support button (in left sidebar or below), for the time and expertise I put into a response.
-I will also provide a telephone consult for a $45 donation.
+I will answer the ones I can in a blog post, using only your first name and city, with your permission.
+I now receive more questions than I can answer, so I ask that readers sending me a question be willing to make a minimum $25 donation to this website through my Support button for the time and expertise I put into a response.
+I will also provide a telephone consult for a minimum $45 donation.
 Write to me first and I will tell you whether I can answer your question (I usually can); I will respond as quickly as I can.
 First scroll through my Ask Me page and All Trips pages, skills stories, and gear reviews for answers to your questions before writing to me.